Wasserpuncher/Wasserpuncher.github.io/index.md

     As I said mainly Python but also HTML

-Should I get an email address or something so you can write me for tips or something?
+### Contact me:
+# wasserpunchergithubio@gmail.com
+I try to get back to you as soon as possible